The foundations of spectral computations via the Solvability Complexity Index hierarchy: Computational Examples

 where we set $\lambda=1$ (critical coupling).
 For rational choices of $\alpha$, the operator is periodic and its spectrum is purely absolutely continuous.
 For irrational $\alpha$ the spectrum is a Cantor set (Ten Martini Problem).
 To generate a discrete spectrum, we add a perturbation of the potential of the form

 where $V_n$ are independent and uniformly distributed in $[-2,2]$.
 The perturbation is compact so preserves the essential spectrum.
-This type of problem is well studied in the more general setting of Jacobi operators \cite{teschl2000jacobi,hundertmark2002lieb}.
+This type of problem is well studied, for example, in the more general setting of Jacobi operators \cite{teschl2000jacobi,hundertmark2002lieb}.

 Figure \ref{disc1} shows a typical result for a realisation of the random potential.
-The figure shows the output of finite section and our algorithm (with a uniform error bound of $10^{-2}$) for computing the total spectrum.
-We have also shown the output of \texttt{DiscreteSpec}, which separates the discrete spectrum from the essential spectrum.
-For each $\alpha$ we took $n_2$ large enough for an expected limit inclusion $\mathrm{Sp}_d(A)\subset\Gamma_{n_2}(A)+B_{0.01}(0)$ (obtained by comparing with the output of the height two tower for computing the essential spectrum).
+The top panel of the figure shows the output of finite section and our algorithm (with a uniform error bound of $10^{-2}$) for computing the total spectrum.
+The bottom panel of the figure shows the output of \texttt{DiscreteSpec}, which separates the discrete spectrum from the essential spectrum.
+For each value of $\alpha$, the computational time was on the order of tens of seconds on a 3.9GHz desktop computer without parallelisation.
+For each $\alpha$, we took $n_2$ large enough for an expected limit inclusion $\mathrm{Sp}_d(A)\subset\Gamma_{n_2}(A)+B_{0.01}(0)$ (obtained by comparing with the output of the height two tower for computing the essential spectrum).
 Taking $n_2$ larger caused sharper inclusion bounds.
 Additionally, we confirmed the accuracy of the results using a height one tower to compute the spectrum with and without the random potential.
 Note that it is difficult to detect spectral pollution when using finite section with the additional perturbation (\ref{dsfghklg}).
-In contrast, \texttt{DiscreteSpec} computes the discrete spectrum without spectral pollution and allows us to separate the discrete from the essential spectrum.
+In contrast, \texttt{DiscreteSpec} computes the discrete spectrum without spectral pollution and allows us to separate the discrete spectrum from the essential spectrum.

-The error bounds provided by \texttt{DistSpec} (applied to the output of \texttt{DiscreteSpec}) can also be translated into computing approximates of the eigenvectors of an operator $A$ corresponding to the discrete spectrum with an error bound in the following manner.
+The error bounds provided by \texttt{DistSpec} (applied to the output of \texttt{DiscreteSpec}) can also be translated into computing approximates of the eigenvectors of an operator $A$, specifically those corresponding to the discrete spectrum, with an error bound in the following manner.
 The routine \texttt{ApproxEigenvector} in Appendix \ref{append_pseudo} computes a vector $x_{n_1}$ of norm $\approx1$ such that (in this case taking $\delta\downarrow0$, $c_n=0$)

 We write $ x_{n_1}=x^{d}_{n_1}+y_{n_1}, $ where $x^{d}_{n_1}$ is an eigenvector of $A$ with eigenvalue $z$, and $y_{n_1}$ is perpendicular to the eigenspace associated with $z$ and $z_{n_1}\rightarrow z$.
 It follows that